nextcloud/documentation/admin_manual/ai/app_assistant.rst

 Artificial intelligence at Nextcloud is built in a modular way, allowing you to choose from a variety of solutions for your needs.
 In order to make use of the various features of the Assistant you will need additional apps that act as backends to provide the actual implementation of the AI functionality.
 In the Nextcloud administration settings under "Artificial intelligence" you can select which AI backend app to use for which tasks.
 Note that some of the backend apps are only community maintained, while others are available for Customer support upon request.

+The AI admin settings will show all types of Assistant Tasks that are implemented by all your installed apps.
+Task types can be disabled in the AI admin settings so they are not available for the Assistant or other apps even if they are implemented.
+All implemented Task types are enabled by default.

 **Note**: At Nextcloud we focus on creating on-premise AI apps that run fully self-hosted on your own servers in order to preserve your privacy and data sovereignty.
 However, you can also offload these resource-heavy tasks to an :ref:`"AI as a Service" provider<ai-ai_as_a_service>`.

 **Note**: When using our on-premise AI apps, make sure you have a GPU with enough VRAM that fits all the features you need.
 For each app documented here you will find its hardware requirements.